OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Experimental Results

-\paragraph{Embodied Reasoning Benchmarks with 2D Inputs} To assess the model’s embodied reasoning capabilities across visual modalities, we employ four established benchmarks: \textbf{Where2Place}~\citep{robopoint}, \textbf{VSI-bench}~\citep{vsi-bench}, \textbf{PACO-LVIS}~\citep{paco}, and \textbf{RoboRefit}~\citep{roborefit}. \footnote{Since the original data annotations of RoboRefit and PACO-LVIS lack VQA pairs, we constructed a minimal evaluation set suitable for VLM based on image distribution, object category, part category, etc. The evaluation code is consistent with Where2Place.} These datasets span both static images and dynamic video inputs, enabling comprehensive evaluation of spatial and temporal understanding and multimodal reasoning.
+\paragraph{Embodied Reasoning Benchmarks with 2D Inputs} To assess the model’s embodied reasoning capabilities across visual modalities, we employ four established benchmarks: \textbf{Where2Place}~\citep{robopoint}, \textbf{VSI-bench}~\citep{vsi-bench}, \textbf{PACO-LVIS}~\citep{paco}, and \textbf{RoboRefit}~\citep{roborefit}. \footnote{Since the annotations in RoboRefit and PACO-LVIS lack VQA pairs, we built a VLM evaluation set based on image distribution, object categories, and part categories.
+The evaluation code aligns with Where2Place.} These datasets span both static images and dynamic video inputs, enabling comprehensive evaluation of spatial and temporal understanding and multimodal reasoning.
+Furthermore, we introduce four specialized benchmarks targeting fundamental embodied reasoning skills: \textbf{Where2Go} for next-best view selection under partial observability, \textbf{Where2Fit} for free-space prediction with collision constraints, \textbf{Where2Approach} for occlusion-aware navigation, and \textbf{Where2Grasp} for object-centric recognition.
+These primitive benchmarks form the foundation for complex downstream tasks like mobile manipulation.
+Detailed descriptions are provided in Appendix~\ref{appendix:evaluation-benchmark}.

-To further evaluate the model's capacities in versatile embodied tasks with physical constraints, we introduce four benchmarks that connect the primitive embodied capabilities with composite down-streamed tasks: \textbf{Where2Go}, \textbf{Where2Fit}, and \textbf{Where2Approach}, \textbf{Where2Grasp}.
-Compared to simulator-based online evaluation, this VQA-style approach substantially reduces evaluation overhead.
-Detailed examples and description can be found in Appendix~\ref{appendix:where2xx-examples}.